Teaching Assistantship Opportunities

 Candidates who are members of Indigenous, Black, racialized and 2SLGBTQ+ communities, persons with disabilities, and other equity seeking groups are encouraged to apply, and their lived experience shall be taken into consideration as applicable to the position.

 The University strives to be an equitable and inclusive community, and proactively seeks to increase diversity among its community members.
 Our values regarding equity and diversity are linked with our unwavering commitment to excellence in the pursuit of our academic mission.
 The University is committed to the principles of the Accessibility for Ontarians with Disabilities Act (AODA).
 As such, we strive to make our recruitment, assessment and selection processes as accessible as possible and provide accommodations as required for applicants with disabilities.
 If you require any accommodations at any point during the application and hiring process, please contact uoft.careers@utoronto.ca.
 During employment, to request accommodation from the University, contact the supervisor or department chair and/or Health & Well-being Programs & Services at hwb@utoronto.ca.
-For more information about accommodations at U of T, please visit our Accommodation webpage.
+For more information about accommodations at U of T, please visit the Accommodation webpage.

 The hiring Criteria for Teaching Assistant positions are academic qualifications, the need to acquire experience, previous experience and previous satisfactory employment under the provisions of this Collective Agreement.